How to get the most out of your Dine & Discover vouchers

 Dine & Discover was designed to get the community out and about visiting local dining, arts and tourism businesses.
 Here’s everything you need to know about using yours:

 - Dine NSW vouchers can be used at pubs, cafes, bars, wineries, clubs and restaurants.
-They can’t be used to buy alcohol or takeaway food though.
+They can be used to buy takeaway food but not alcohol.

 - Discover NSW vouchers can be used for entertainment, including tourism attractions, live music, art venues and more.

-You can use these bad boys seven days a week at any participating business in Darling Harbour.
+You can use these bad boys seven days a week at any participating business in Darling Harbour until June 2022.
 You can’t use more than one of your own vouchers per day at a business, but if you go out with friends, you can combine your vouchers toward the same bill.

 $100 worth of food and fun